mdyzma/mdyzma.github.io/_posts/2017-03-26-part1-biostudio-application-design.md

 Since it is agile methodology, each iteration will result in deploying new version of functional software, which should meet client criteria.

- To choose a technology platform and testing tools.
-• To set up a simple, automated build.
-• To work out stories that follow the INVEST principles [ddVMFH] (they should be Independent, Negotiable, Valuable, Estimable, Small, and Testable), with acceptance criteria.
-You can then implement a strict process:
-• Customers, analysts, and testers define acceptance criteria.
-• Testers work with developers to automate acceptance tests based on the acceptance criteria.
-• Developers code behavior to fulfill the acceptance criteria.
-• If any automated tests fail (whether unit, component, or acceptance tests), developers make it a priority to fix them

 ## Initial requirements

 The purpose of this project is to build a GUI desktop app responsible for reading, viewing and changing Protein Data Bank fies, holding information about proteins 3D structure.
 Application should work on Windows, Linux and/or MacOS operating system.
-Actually in the first sentence we have envisioned at least six requirements, which describe general features our app should have:
+Actually in the first sentence I have envisioned at least six requirements, which describe general features my app should have:

- 1. GUI interface
+ 1. GUI interface running on Windows and Linux OS
- 2. read ```pdb``` files
+ 2. read ``pdb`` files
  3. display file's content
  4. edit/change
- 5. we anticipate necessity to save changes
+ 5. save changes
- 6. platform agnostic

-t the project by doing some initial modeling where we envision the initial requirements for KSMS, in the form of user stories, as well as the initial architecture.
-A user story is a reminder to have a conversation with a project stakeholder, hence there are not a lot of details provided in the table.
+This initial requirements for _Biostudio_, in the form of user stories may be presented as follows:

+1. User can work with pdb files using window interface.
+2. User opens and pdb files from location on hardrive

 When we start working on a user story we work closely with the user, ideally getting them involved with the modeling effort via Agile Modeling's Active Stakeholder Participation practice.
 As we explore the requirement we capture UI-related ideas, business rules, and structural information (e.g. business entities, the relationships between them).
 We also implement the requirement, hopefully taking a TDD-based approach which enables us to do less detailed design modeling because the tests capture this critical information, in both our objects and the database.
 The system will be built using object technology (e.g. J2EE or C#) on the front end and relational technology (e.g. MySql, Oracle) on the back end - See more at: http://www.agiledata.org/essays/agileDataModeling.html#Iteration6
-Scope of the project is o, from users perspective - what our software is supposed to do?